It’s pretty common to see a drip coffee maker in pretty much every home across America, but what actually is drip coffee?

 Does it taste as good as an artisanally made pour-over coffee?
 Of course not!
 But it tastes better than a percolator coffee that’s been horribly burnt and is leagues beyond an instant coffee.

 Plus there’s nostalgia and comfort from having the same coffee you can have at a diner, or that your parents make.
+And I’d personally take a nostalgic cup of coffee over the absolute best cup of coffee any day.

 Drip Coffee Vs Pour Over